-When girls are empowered to speak up, know their rights and lead, their entire family and community benefits – and they can create a better, more equal world.
+When girls are supported to speak up, know their rights and lead, their entire family and community benefits – and they can create a better, more equal world.

-And you can stand with girls and their families and empower them to speak up, to know their rights and lead.
-By becoming a member of Change For Girls, together we can create a better, more equal world for all.
+You can stand with girls and their families and empower them to speak up, to know their rights and lead.
+Make a regular donation to Plan International Australia through our Change for Girls program, and together we can create a better, more equal world for all.

 4 The UNESCO Institute for Statistics (UIS), One in Five Children, Adolescents and Youth is Out of School, (2018) p.2